-In the previous sections the potential availability of marginal land for biomass production has been illustrated.
-However, current EU and national policies neither include nor describe explicitly aspects of marginal land use.
-Instruments for mobilising and fostering the use of marginal in terms of abandoned, degraded, economically inefficient land are missing.
-Nevertheless, the overall framework for a sustainable biomass production for bioenergy is already established in the EU's Renewable Energy Directives (RED; EC, 2009) and the Member States' National Renewable Energy Action Plans (NREAP; EC, 2010), as well as in national legislation regarding environmental protection (incl. soil, water, air/atmosphere), biodiversity, agriculture, and forestry.
-However, an increasing demand for biomass needs to be related to an individual biomass potential in each country, respectively.
-So far, the estimated potentials vary a lot between European Member States, and individual strategies are required to bridge the gaps of future energy demand (Scarlat et al., 2015).
+of abandoned, degraded, or economically inefficient land are missing.

+Nevertheless, the overall framework for a sustainable biomass production for bioenergy is already established in the EU Renewable Energy Directives (RED; EC, 2009) and the member state National Renewable Energy Action Plans (NREAPs; EC, 2010), as well as in national legislation regarding environmental protection (including soil, water, air/atmosphere), biodiversity, agriculture, and forestry.
+However, an increasing demand for biomass needs to be related to an individual biomass potential in each country.
+So far, the estimated potentials vary a lot between European member states, and individual strategies are required to bridge the gaps of future energy demand (Scarlat et al., 2015).
 Therefore, the exploitation of biomass production for bioenergy in marginal land offers a great potential in order to be able to meet the 2020 targets and beyond.

 With regard to biomass production in marginal lands, an early stage of market deployment has to be considered.
-In Table 9 corresponding policy mechanisms related to the use of marginal land for bioenergy purposes are given.
+In Table 9, corresponding policy mechanisms related to the use of marginal land for bioenergy purposes are given.
 At this stage of initial market development, a strategy and action plan are crucial.
-Main financial support tools are R&D grants, investment subsidies, loans or credit lines, followed by tax exemptions in the transgression state from the initial to the early stage.
-However, major aims are (i) to create an attractive incentive programme for stakeholders, i.e. farmers, foresters, to use marginal lands for sustainable biomass production for bioenergy, (ii) to share experiences in each country internally and transnationally with other EU member states, and to (iii) apply the EU Common Agricultural Policy (CAP; EC 2013b), finding a way to adapt "marginality" to the CAP, e.g. "greening", and other relevant legislation, e.g. European water protection, nature conservation, soil protection, nitrates directive and related regulations, frameworks, and financial supporting programs.
+Main financial support tools are R&D grants, investment subsidies, loans, or credit lines, followed by tax exemptions in the transgression state from the initial to the early stage.
+However, major aims are (i) to create an attractive incentive programme for stakeholders, i.e. farmers, foresters, to use marginal lands for sustainable biomass production for bioenergy; (ii) to share experiences in each country internally and transnationally with other EU member states; and (iii) to apply the EU Common Agricultural Policy (CAP; EC, 2013b) and find a way to adapt "marginality" to the CAP, e.g. "greening", and other relevant legislation, e.g. European water protection, nature conservation, soil protection, nitrates directive and related regulations, frameworks, and financial supporting programmes.

-25 4.1 Regulations suitable for biomass from marginal lands
+4.1 Regulations suitable for biomass from marginal lands

-Based on recommendations of the BiomassPolicies project2 and adapted to SEEMLA, it has to be ensured that CAP measures from pillar 1 "direct payments" and pillar 2 "rural development" are integrated into local planning and that there are provisions for biomass from marginal lands.
-In detail, regarding CAP pillar 2 targeted national and/or regional rural development programs should be introduced (where they are not existing) focusing on shift to low-carbon economy, including targeted measures for municipalities.
-Action plans are to be developed including all measures dealing with the use, management, conservation and protection of planted public areas where biomass production on marginal lands exists.
-Biomass certification activities need to be enhanced at national level, whereas national preconditions are better taken into account by national policy.
+Based on recommendations of the BiomassPolicies project https://ec.europa.eu/energy/intelligent/projects/en/ (see projects/biomasspolicies/, last access: 3 December 2018) and adapted to SEEMLA, it has to be ensured that CAP measures from pillar 1 "direct payments" and pillar 2 "rural development" are integrated into local planning and that there are provisions for biomass from marginal lands.
+In detail, CAP pillar 2 targeted national and/or regional rural development programmes should be introduced (where they are not existing) focusing on a shift to a low-carbon economy, including targeted measures for municipalities.
+Action plans are to be developed including all measures dealing with the use, management, conservation, and protection of planted public areas where biomass production on marginal lands exists.
+Biomass certification activities need to be enhanced at the national level, whereas national preconditions are better taken into account by national policy.